ur5us/insomnia.rest/content/code-of-conduct.md

   excuse for poor behavior and poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
   It’s important to remember that a community where people feel uncomfortable or threatened is not a productive one.
-Members of the Django community should be respectful when dealing with other members as well as with people outside the Django community.
+Members of the Insomnia community should be respectful when dealing with other members as well as with people outside the Insomnia community.
 - **Be careful in the words that you choose.** We are a community of professionals, and we conduct ourselves professionally.
 Be kind to others.
 Do not insult or put down other participants.
 Harassment and other exclusionary behavior aren't acceptable.